-From aviation galleries to nature gardens, here are 10 fun things to do at Changi Airport whether you’re flying off, transiting or sending someone off.
+From aviation galleries to nature gardens, here are some great activities to get involved in at Changi Airport whether you’re flying out, transiting or sending someone off.

-If the humidity is too much to handle, take a dip at the Ambassador Transit Hotel’s Balinese-themed swimming pool and poolside area.
-While guests staying at the hotel may use the pool and jacuzzi for free, non-residents are charged the very precise fee of $13.91 for use of both; this includes the use of shower facilities, a towel, basic toiletries and a complimentary non-alcoholic drink from the bar.
+If the humidity is too much to handle, take a dip at the Aerotel Airport Transit Hotel’s swimming pool and poolside area.
+While guests staying at the hotel can use the pool and jacuzzi for free, non-residents are charged $17 for use of both; this includes the use of shower facilities and access to the poolside bar.

-Standing at 12 metres high (approximately four storeys), The Slide @ T3 is the world’s tallest slide located in an airport.
-You have to be between 1.3m and 2m to take the Level 1 slide and children under seven are not allowed.
-For the faint-hearted, you can try the less scary one-and-a-half-storeyslide at Basement 2.
-You have to be between 1.1m and 2m and children under five are not allowed.
+Standing 12 metres high (approximately four stories), The Slide @ T3 is the world’s tallest slide located in an airport.
+You have to be between 1.3m and 2m to take the Level 1 slide, and aged seven or over.
+For the more faint-hearted, the Discovery Slides at Jewel Changi Airport will open in mid-2019.

 Where: Terminal 3, Arrival Hall Level 1 and Basement 2

 When: 12 noon to 10.30pm

 Cost: For every $10 spent at the airport, you can redeem 1 free Level 1 slide

 From high-intensity shooting games to dance machines and sweet catcher machines, Zone X features a wide variety of arcade favourites and is a perfect place to kill time for both children and adults alike.